gamesbook/pyprototypr/docs/core_shapes.rst

       following properties::

         StarField(
+            enclosure=circle(x=0, y=0, radius=1.5),
             density=30,
-            enclosure=circle(x=0, y=0, radius=1.5),
             sizes=[0.15, 0.15, 0.15, 0.15, 0.3, 0.3, 0.5])

       It has the following properties set:

-      - lower left "corner" at x-position 1cm and at y-position 1cm
+      - lower left "corner" at x-position 0cm and at y-position 0cm
-      - "height" of 1cm
-      - 30 randomly placed 'dots'
+      - *enclosure* - the circle radius (1.5cm) determines the boundaries of the area inside of which the stars (dots) are randomly drawn
+      - *density* - there will be a total of "30 multiplied by the enclosure area" dots drawn
-      - *sizes* - are a list
+      - *sizes* - are a list of available dot sizes, one of which is randomly chosen each time before drawing a dot

-      Because the default fill color is white, this example adds an extra `Circle()` shape, with a fill of black, which is drawn first and is hence "behind" the field of dots.
+      Because the default fill color is white, this example adds an extra `Circle()` shape, with a fill color of black, which is drawn first and is hence "behind" the field of dots.
 ===== ======